MojosBeans100/MS3-bike-hire/README.md

 * In order to re-format the dates, *datetime* was imported.
 * In order to send emails, *smtplib* was imported.

-Throughout developement, several infinite loops were discovered, and the author has made an attempt to remedy these and exit the code elegantly by correcting the code or with raise SystemExit.

 # Limitations
 ### Number of bikes available for hire